 As shown in figure \ref{fig:PDR}, SIGO achieves a higher PDR than LSGO for all cases.

-As the number of nodes increases and the value of the shadowing parameter decreases, the PDR increases.
-This is because the possibility of forming an unreachable route (as shown in figure \ref{fig:LSGO-route}) increases in LSGO with an increase of $\alpha$.
-While the possibility of forming a reachable route increases by prioritizing street intersection nodes in SIGO.
+As the number of nodes increased and the value of the shadowing parameter decreased, the PDR increased.
+This is because the possibility of forming an unreachable route (as shown in figure \ref{fig:LSGO-route}) increases in LSGO with an increase in $\alpha$.
+The possibility of forming a reachable route increases by prioritizing street intersection nodes in the SIGO.

 We can also observe that the PDR of SIGO increases as the number of nodes increases compared to that of LSGO.
-It is assumed that this is due to the increase in the probability of the existence of nodes in the intersection.
+It is assumed that this is due to an increase in the probability of the existence of nodes in the intersection.

-This is because the existence probability of intersection nodes increases according to the number of nodes.
+This is because the probability of intersection nodes increases according to the number of nodes.

 \begin{figure}[!ht]